 After (kind of) successfully navigating the metro system, we made it to France24 in plenty of time to have a hot chocolate from a nearby café to warm us up before we headed inside for the tour.
 France24 is the French equivalent to Sky News, however runs its channel in 14 different languages including African and Arabic.
 We were showed the news rooms and told about how the channel runs, even meeting with the head of the English channel for a question and answer session.

-Back at the hotel, the majority of the course got ready to go out for a meal together at Le Bouillon Chartier: a traditional French restaurant.
+Back at the hotel, the majority of the course got ready to go out for a meal together at Le Bouillon Chartier – a traditional French restaurant.
 That was evident when we walked through the door and the first person we saw was eating a plate of snakes, and the next, a plate of snails.
 No snails, snakes or frogs legs for me though, however I did have a beautiful Pavé de rumsteack grillé, frites (rump steak and fries).
-Apparently the French having no idea on the difference between rare and well done, so my medium-well steak may as well have still had a pulse.
-Nonetheless, it was still really nice.
+This was the first time I’ve ever had a steak cooked medium-rare, and I’ve never gone back to having them served well-done.

 First, we went to the second floor of the Eiffel Tower, where you can see some amazing views like the Sacré-Cœur, Dôme des Invalides and The Pont Alexandre III.
 As someone who is not too comfortable with heights, we didn’t spend too long up the tower, but we did get some amazing giant Nutella waffles to boost our energy back at the ground level.